SCSU-Cyber-Competition-Club/SCSU_CCDC2023-2024_PUBLIC/Active_Directory/playbooks/AD Playbook.md

 - Check the box for "Disable NetBIOS over TCP/IP"

 # Force NTLMv2 with EPA:
+-**NOTE: I'm pretty sure this isn't necessary if you're enforcing Kebereros (see above), though it may be if there's legacy systems that can't use Kerberos...**
+(unlikely, but possible, so leaving this in here just in case)
 - **Associated script:** `EPA.ps1`
 - Start menu -> Registry Editor
 - **HKEY_LOCAL_MACHINE\System\CurrentControlSet\Control\LSA**